BPowell1999/my-website/content/posts/what-happened.md

   - announcements
 ---

 Hey everyone :smile: I'm writing this post shortly after the last one, as I'm starting to change the deployment of my website...
 Again.
-For those interested, I'm switching back to HUGO static-site generator.
+For those interested, I'm switching back to the [HUGO](https://gohugo.io) static-site generator.

 I'm doing this for one simple reason - I don't need WordPress anymore :man_shrugging: This is because I've decided to remove my storefront and sell only through eBay, and other interactive features like comments and contact forms simply weren't used on my old website (excluding the spammers I experienced, of course).
 Thus, only the *content* was actually used by genuine people.
 A static website is better suited to this use-case and is easier to maintain.